 What are the benefits of making my thesis available electronically on the ECU Repository, Research Online?

-Important research contained in theses with print only deposit in University Libraries means very little of this research can be accessed by other scholars and researchers.
-Inclusion in the Institutional Repository ensures that theses will be accessible to all interested readers worldwide via the World Wide Web.
+Inclusion in the Institutional Repository ensures that theses will be accessible to all interested readers worldwide via the Web.

 Is it compulsory for me to make my thesis available electronically?

 It is compulsory to submit an electronic copy of research degrees to the University Library.
 However, it is not necessarily compulsory to have your thesis placed immediately onto the Repository for open access.
 You will be required to indicate the level of access to provide to your thesis via the Final Thesis submission form.
 It is possible to restrict part or all of your thesis from public open access via this form .
 ECU only access for all theses will be made electronically available via the Library catalogue.